DaveyCHaysIII/atlas-shell/basics/README.md

 10-back: goes back a directory (cd ..)
 11-lists: list a buncha directories (ls -a /./ /../ /boot/)
 12-file_type: shows the file type (file)
+13-symbolic-link: links to a bin folder in current dir (ln)